 2 tablespoons prepared horseradish

 1 tablespoon Worcestershire sauce

-Place the cheese, cream cheese, shallot, salmon and Worcestershire sauce in a blender.
+Place the cheese, cream cheese, shallot, horseradish and Worcestershire sauce in a blender.
 Pulse until smooth.
-Scrape into a bowl and chill for 30 minutes to an hour.
-Scrape it out of the bowl and shape into a ball.
-Sprinkle the parsley in a shallow bowl and roll the ball into the cheese until evenly coated.
+Scrape into a bowl.
 Wrap tightly in plastic wrap and store in refrigerator overnight.
 Bring to room temperature before serving.

 Note: This would make a great cheese ball.
 Simply chill it for 30 minutes and then roll it into a ball.
 Roll in herbs or crushed nuts, wrap in plastic wrap and refrigerate overnight.

 I first made this recipe as part of our 1950s night.
 When flipping though vintage cookbooks and my reproduction of that masterpiece, 1950’s Betty Crocker’s Picture Cookbook.
 I didn’t come across a recipe I particularly liked but I was pleasantly surprised by how robustly flavored cheese spreads, cheese balls and dips were.
 Strong mustard, cheese and horseradish were all used with great abandon.
 So I created a recipe that used a bunch of horseradish and my favorite extra sharp cheddar cheese.
 The spread is wonderful on celery sticks (as suggested by Betty Crocker), apples and of course, a variety of crackers.